Mushrum-mmb/Nalice/README.md

 ### 🔨 Firmware preparation

-Please check how to switch to bootloader mode on your MCU first.
+Please check how to switch to bootloader mode on your Pro Micro first.

 Then download the firmware below or build it yourself, overlaying or changing the keymap.